NadaAboubakr/StackDPP-Enhanced/README.md

 # StackDPP

-In this work
-  1. We have proposed a new dataset for DNA binding protein (DNA-BP) prediction.
-The training dataset (UNIPROT1424) is available in uniprot1424.fasta.
-The independent test set (UNIPROT356) is available in uniprot356.fasta.
-  2. We have proposed a stacking ensemble model for DNA-BP prediction.
-We have named this predictor StackDPP.
+## Overview
+StackDPP is a stacking ensemble model for DNA-binding protein prediction that achieved 92.70% accuracy on independent tests using 452 handcrafted features and traditional machine learning methods.
+This repository extends the original StackDPP framework by exploring whether modern deep learning techniques can outperform the baseline.
+We implement three enhancement strategies: (1) a custom Transformer architecture, (2) a BiLSTM with attention mechanism, and (3) ESM-2 protein language model embeddings integrated with the original StackDPP ensemble architecture.

 The resources attached to this repository are as follows:
   1. DataSet: This folder contains the datasets used in this work. pdb1075.fasta, pdb1035.fasta, pdb186.fasta are datasets from previous work and uniprot1424.fasta, uniprot356.fasta are the proposed new benchmark datasets.
   2. Features: This folder contains the finally selected features for StackDPP.
   3. Results: The results of some of our experiments are placed under this folder as CSV files.
-All the experimental results are available in the manuscript.
+All the experimental results for the original model are available in the manuscript.
   4. Scripts: Run the script in the script folder to generate results.
 Both the notebook version and Python script execute the same logic.
   5. Models/Uniprot1424: These are some trained models on Uniprot1424 dataset.
 The models tied to previous literature are according to our implementation of their methodologies.